AdobeDocs/cc-everywhere/src/pages/guides/changelog/index.md

   - If the user has an Adobe account associated with Google ID, the user is signed in.
   - If the user does not have an Adobe account associated with the Google ID, a new Adobe account will be created for the user using their Google ID.
   - User can choose to dismiss the YOLO modal and continue with delayed login.
+  - Redirect URI is no longer being used.

 ### Breaking Changes